 Initially goldwork may seem very scary, intricate, difficult, and other intimidating adjectives, but it is absolutely breath-taking and well-worth the efforts!
 This will be a primer into the beginning basics of goldwork plus some extra tips and hints discovered along the way.

 Like many very old needlework techniques, the origin of goldwork isn’t boiled down to a single location or person.
-There are however many accounts of the technique being used in the far east and Japan roughly 2000 years ago.
+There are many accounts of the technique being used in the far east and Japan roughly 2000 years ago.
 Funnily enough, some of the threads are still referred to as “Japan” gold (Japan gold threads are some of the finest types of gold leaf wrapped silk goldwork threads and are quite the staple when stitching goldwork pieces).